grahamstark/IMAWorkshop/README.md

 ### Files in this repository

 The two files we'll be using are in the [src/ directory](https://github.com/grahamstark/IMAWorkshop/tree/main/src).
-You can right click over them do download them.
+You can right click over them to download them.
 Alternatively, you can download everything here as a zip file by clicking on the green `Code` above icon and selecting '', or by using a Git client to clone the repository if that's your thing.

 ![Code Icon Location](https://github.com/grahamstark/IMAWorkshop/blob/main/images/ima-rep-1.png)